JeremiManaluYT/unshell/README.md

 ![unshell_hero](./unshell-banner.png)
 # Unshell
-> The Script Kiddies Nightmare 👻
+> The Script Kiddies Nightmare ðŸ‘»

 Effortlessly deobfuscate shell scripts back into source code even with heavenly and multi layered obfuscation. unshell will search for patterns on shell script, determine and deobfuscate accordingly.